 Fall

 Caught.
-According to the Law of Cricket, if a batsman hits the bowler’s throw according to the rules and the ball does not touch the ground falls into the hands of any outfield player (this could be the bowler, the keeper of the wicket and other players of the serving team), then the batsman is considered caught.
+According to the Law of Cricket, if a batsman hits a bowler’s throw according to the rules and the ball does not touch the ground but falls into the hands of any outfield player (this could be the bowler, the keeper of the wicket and other players of the serving team), then the batsman is considered caught.

 Bowled.
 The bowler’s most important job is to hit the batsman correctly.
-There are different types of serves (spinning, slow, fast, serves that force the ball to change in flight, etc.).
+There are different types of serves (spinning, slow, fast, serves that force the ball to change its trajectory, etc.).
 With a good throw, there are moments when the batsman cannot hit the ball (or hits it incorrectly), and the ball knocks down the wicket from a rebound from the ground or the bat.
 In this case, the batsman is considered to be fall.

 Leg before wicket.
 Another method in which a player of the battering team leaves the field.
 If, after the bowler’s throw, the ball reaches the batsman and hits any part of the body (not necessarily the leg) without touching the bat or gloves that hold the bat, then the referee intervenes.
-It determines whether the batsman deliberately covered the wicket with his body or not.
+He determines whether the batsman deliberately covered the wicket with his body or not.
 If specifically, the batsman leaves the game.
 Why is it called leg before wicket?
-Because with this method, the legs are on the same level as the gate, thereby covering the stumps standing behind.
+Because in this method, the legs are on the same level as the gate, thereby covering the stumps standing behind.

 Run out.
-With a good hit by the batsman, the ball flies for a while, falls, rolls on the ground.
+With a good hit by the batsman, the ball flies for a while, falls and rolls on the ground.
 At this point, the batsman runs out of his area and runs the pitch from one gate to the other (this is how he earns runs for the team).
 So the run out is recorded at the moment when the batsman does not have time to return to the zone, and the field player knocks down the wicket (the zone is considered unprotected).

 You can bet on your favorite team with Melbet promo code.